rhyslwells/Data-Archive/content/standardised/Precision.md

 Importance:

-- Precision is crucial in scenarios where the cost of false positives is high, such as in spam detection or medical diagnosis.
+- Precision is crucial in scenarios where the ==cost of false positives is high==, such as in spam detection or medical diagnosis.
 - It helps in understanding how many of the predicted positive instances are actually positive.

 ## Implementing Precision Score in Python